CharlesDowling/file-browsie/README.md

 # Build
 File-Browsie is built using pyinstaller.
-It can be installed as follows:
+It can be installed by running the pip command through Command Prompt (cmd.exe):

 > pip install pyinstaller

-After installing pyinstaller you can build it by navigating to the directory for the file system you're building for
+After installing pyinstaller you can build it by using Command Prompt to navigate to the directory for the file system you're building for

 > cd windows
 >